erikasversion/Hello/_pages/technical_writer_hq.md

 * They offer feedback on a capstone project, which can be used as a portfolio when applying to jobs.

 ### Some things I didn't like:
-* While Josh's delivery was friendly, it sometimes came off stilted.
+* While Josh's delivery was friendly, it sometimes came off as stilted.
 * Few written notes or outlines accompanied the videos and the videos weren't closed captioned.

 ### Some things I noticed: